 Courtroom of the European Court of Human Rights in Strasbourg, France.
 Photo source: CherryX per Wikimedia Commons, CC BY-SA 3.0

 Having considered the case of Markin and Others v.
-Russia, the ECHR stressed that the persecution of Jehovah's Witnesses is "based on the impermissibly broad formulation and application of the extremism legislation."
+Russia, the ECHR stressed that the prosecution of Jehovah's Witnesses is "based on the impermissibly broad formulation and application of the extremism legislation."
 "Since the authorities failed to demonstrate that the applicants were involved in any socially dangerous activities of an extremist nature, their prosecution and conviction for peacefully practising the religion of Jehovah's Witnesses in community with others... did not pursue any legitimate aim or "pressing social need"," the judgment reads (paragraph 11).